marcelcastrobr/notebooks/_posts/2021-12-13-ModelMonitoring.markdown

   - Statistical significance: e.g. if variables are normally distributes, we might expect the mean values to be within the standard euro of the mean interval.
 - Model versions
 - Input/prediction correlation

+HOW should we monitor it:

+- Tracing your ML model through logging.
+  - Observability of ML model while logging distributed tracings might be challenging.
+However, tools like Dapper, Zipkin and Jaeger could help to do the job.